LiuZhenchang/SHIELD/Readme.md

 # SHIELD

-SHIELD, **S**pherical-Projection **H**ybrid-Frontier **I**ntegration for **E**fficient **L**iDAR-based **D**rone Exploration. **SHIELD** is a LiDAR-based UAV exploration framework which uses an outward spherical-projection ray-casting strategy to ensure flight safety and exploration efficiency in open areas with insufficient point cloud returns.
+SHIELD, **S**pherical-Projection **H**ybrid-Frontier **I**ntegration for **E**fficient **L**i**D**AR-based UAV Exploration. **SHIELD** is a LiDAR-based UAV exploration framework which uses an outward spherical-projection ray-casting strategy to ensure flight safety and exploration efficiency in open areas with insufficient point cloud returns.
 It maintains an observation-quality occupancy map and performs ray-casting based on quality.
 A hybrid frontier method is used to tackle both the computational burden and the inconsistent quality of point clouds.